-&lt;sup>96 "Blessed Sacrament Church Dedicated; Services Tuesday."
-Tribune, July 10, 1950.

-&lt;sup>97 Ibid; "Parish on the Move" Nov., 5, 2004.

-&lt;sup>98 "Break Ground for Seminary in Afternoon: Give National Road Broadcast.
-Evening."
-"Civic Program to Greet Archbishop" Tribune, Oct.
-17, 1958.

-&lt;sup>99 "Seminary Plans Moving Ahead: Construction Slate to Commence Soon," Tribune, March 20, 1949.
-"Contracts Signed for Holy Cross Seminary: Expect Two Units to be Ready for Occupancy Next September": Jan.
-29, 1950.

-&lt;sup>100 "Favorable Weather Speeds Construction of Holy Cross Seminary; Expect Two Units to be Ready for Occupancy Next September," Tribune, Jan.
-29, 1950.; "New Holy Cross Seminary Majestic 800 Foot Structure of Stone: Dominated by

-During its peak years in the 1950s the building would house approximately 350 seminarians annually.
+Holy Cross Seminary during construction, circa 1951, postcard During its peak years in the 1950s the building housed approximately 350 seminarians annually.
 By 1971, twenty years after it opened, with an enrollment of 55, the Diocese decided to close the seminary.
-Today the large complex, with acreage sold off throughout the years, serves as retired priest apartments, dioceses offices, a retreat center, and in a diminished capacity as a seminary with a handful of day students; nine in 1995.

-Newman Center, UW La Crosse (1732 State Street)

-Located on the University of Wisconsin La Crosse campus, the Newman Center is part of an international organization of residence and Catholic ministry centers located at non-Catholic universities.
-Named in honor of Cardinal John Henry Newman, the centers were inspired by his writings; the first American center was established at the University of Pennsylvania in 1893.

-Designed by Hackner, Schroeder and Associates of La Crosse, the University of Wisconsin La Crosse Newman Center was dedicated in May, 1964.
+Today the large complex, with acreage sold off throughout the years, serves as retired priest apartments, dioceses offices, a retreat center, and in a diminished capacity as a seminary with a handful of day students; nine in 1995.101 This building, with its support buildings and 47 ^{100 &}quot;Favorable Weather Speeds Construction of Holy Cross Seminary; Expect Two Units to be Ready for Occupancy Next September," La Crosse Tribune, Jan.
+29, 1950.; "New Holy Cross Seminary Majestic 800 Foot Structure of Stone: Dominated by Church Unit: Will be Devoted to Training Clergy," La Crosse Tribune, Sept 9, 1951; "18,000 Persons Attend Sunday's Holy Cross Ceremony Dedication: Church Dignitaries Attend, Participate," Sept.
+17, 1951.
+101 "Holy Cross Closing Confirmed" La Crosse Tribune, Feb.
+9, 1971, p.2; "New Seminary School a Sign of Hope for La Crosse Diocese," Aug.
+12, 1991, p.
+A5. grounds, meets the criteria for listing on the National Register under Criterion C, for its architectural significance.
+Newman Center, UW La Crosse (1732 State Street) Located on the University of Wisconsin La Crosse campus, the Newman Center is part of an international organization of residence and Catholic ministry centers located at non-Catholic universities.
+Named in honor of Cardinal John Henry Newman, the centers were inspired by his writings; the first American center was established at the University of Pennsylvania in 1893.102 Designed by Hackner, Schroeder and Associates of La Crosse, the University of Wisconsin La Crosse Newman Center was dedicated in May, 1964.
 The building features a centrally located entrance with a 20 foot core with five arches, flanked by symmetrically located one story wings.
 Intended to provide chapel, lounge, offices, classrooms, library, and living spaces it fulfilled the intention of Newman Centers.
-The building, described as a blend of "Gothic, Byzantine, and Colonial American" architectural styles in a "contemporary collegiate design", also included a chapel-in-the-round.

-St. Dominic's Monastery (3000 South Avenue)

-The Dominican order of the Perpetual Rosary was established in La Crosse in 1909.
-The cloistered nuns initially occupied a house at 2616 George Street; due to the age of the building and problems with flooding, the need for a new home for the sisters was recognized and a fund drive began in the late 1940s.
-The local firm of Boyer, Schubert and Sorensen was selected to design the three story Winona travertine stone building.
+The building, described as a blend of "Gothic, Byzantine, and Colonial American" architectural styles in a "contemporary collegiate design", also included a chapel-in-the-round.103 St. Dominic's Monastery (3000 South Avenue) The Dominican order of the Perpetual Rosary was established in La Crosse in 1909.
+The cloistered nuns initially occupied a house at 2616 George Street.
+Due to the age of the building and problems with flooding, the need for a new home for the sisters was recognized and a building fund drive began in the late 1940s.
+104 The local firm of Boyer, Schubert and Sorensen was selected to design the three story Winona travertine stone building.
 Reflecting the orders' vows of poverty, chastity, obedience, and limited contact with outside world, the building had minimal ornamentation.
-Completed and dedicated in 1953, the monastery had space for 20 nuns and postulants, who, when not engaged in perpetual prayer, made
+Completed and dedicated in 1953, the monastery had space for 20 nuns and postulants, who, when not engaged in perpetual prayer, made communion hosts and embroidery for the Diocese.
+Thirty years later, in 1983, a diminishing number of postulants and difficulty in using the building for other religious purposes resulted in its closure and the transfer of the 102 www.

-Church Unit: Will be Devoted to Training Clergy," Tribune, Sept 9, 1951; "18,000 Persons Attend Sunday's Holy Cross Ceremony Dedication: Church Dignitaries Attend, Participate," Sept.
-17, 1951.

-&lt;sup>101 "Holy Cross Closing Confirmed" Tribune, Feb.
-9, 1971, p.2; "New Seminary School a Sign of Hope for La Crosse Diocese," Aug.
-12, 1991, p.
-A5.

-&lt;sup>102 www.
 Newmanconnections.com.
 Accessed July 31, 2016.

-&lt;sup>103 "Roncalli Newman Center at LSC to Open Sunday."
-Tribune, May 20, 1964.
+103 "Roncalli Newman Center at LSC to Open Sunday."
+La Crosse Tribune, May 20, 1964.